 After digitization, images were prepared for the Sounding Spirit digital library by conducting post-processing according to a workflow developed by ECDS and partner archives aimed at maximizing images’ accuracy and reliability.
 University of Kentucky staff conducted post-processing for volumes they digitized.
 Sounding Spirit staff at ECDS conducted post-processing of volumes from the other three institutions.
 Sounding Spirit team members also conducted a study of the accuracy of leading OCR engines in recognizing the text in historical songbooks, disambiguating text from music, and accurately interpreting page layouts.
 This research informed the OCR performed on all volumes.
 Each institution followed its own preservation and access policies to ensure long-term preservation of digital files in addition to access through Sounding Spirit.

-In addition to expanding the library, the team plans to incorporate lesson plans and teaching materials for a variety of learning levels, scholarly essays, and data visualizations about the site’s songbooks into the expanded Sounding Spirit digital library site.
-Until then, the Sounding Spirit team is excited to make these first collections of volumes accessible for research, teaching, and discovery.
+In addition to adding new volumes and collections, Sounding Spirit plans to incorporate lesson plans and teaching materials for a variety of learning levels, scholarly essays, and data visualizations about the site’s songbooks into the expanded digital library.
+Until then, the Sounding Spirit team is excited to make these pilot collections and volumes accessible for research, teaching, and discovery.

 Sounding Spirit is grateful to the National Endowment of the Humanities, which supported the production of this pilot digital library through a Foundations grant from the Humanities Collections and Reference Resources program.